Romea/romea-core-rtls-transceiver/README.md

-## ROMEA Core RTLS Transceiver Library
+# romea_core_rtls_transceiver

-This library provides utilities for processing data coming from RTLS transceivers as well as their configuration.
+This project is C++ library that provides utilities for processing data coming from RTLS transceivers as well as their configuration.

 ## **Usage**